minio/docs/source/includes/common/common-minio-kes.rst

 .. -----------------------------------------------------------------------------

 ..
 The following sections are common descriptors associated to the KES configuration.
-These are used in the following pages:

-   - /source/security/server-side-encryption/configure-minio-kes-hashicorp.rst
-   - /source/security/server-side-encryption/configure-minio-kes-aws.rst
-   - /source/security/server-side-encryption/configure-minio-kes-azure.rst
-   - /source/security/server-side-encryption/configure-minio-kes-gcp.rst

 .. start-kes-conf-address-desc

-The network address and port on which the KES server listens to on startup.
+The network address and port the KES server listens to on startup.
 Defaults to port ``7373`` on all host network interfaces.

 .. end-kes-conf-address-desc